weaveworks/weave/site/using-weave/fastdp.md

 The Maximum Transmission Unit, or MTU, is the technical term for the limit on how big a single packet can be on the network.
-Weave Net defaults to 1410 bytes, but you can set a smaller size if your underlying network has a tighter limit, or set a larger size for better performance.
+Weave Net defaults to 1376 bytes, but you can set a smaller size if your underlying network has a tighter limit, or set a larger size for better performance.

-The underlying network must be able to deliver packets of the size specified plus overheads of around 50 bytes, or else Weave Net will fall back to Sleeve for that connection.
+The underlying network must be able to deliver packets of the size specified plus overheads of around 84-87 bytes (the final MTU should be divisible by four), or else Weave Net will fall back to Sleeve for that connection.
 This requirement applies to _every path_ between peers.